 Cases are started by a person filing a petition or motion with the clerk of court.
 Persons who are defending a case must file their response with the same clerk of court.
 Failure to do so after being served papers or after being notified of a hearing can result in the other side getting what he or she wants by default.

-From the beginning it is important for pro se litigants to understand that the staff of the Self-Help Program are not lawyers.
+From the beginning it is important for pro se litigants to understand that the staff of the Family Self Help Program are not lawyers.
 By order of the Florida Supreme Court they are not allowed to give legal advice.
 Please do not ask them to do so.
 They are not allowed to fill out forms.
 Litigants must decide for themselves what forms to file.
-Most family law forms can be found on Pro Se Forms Page, are available in packets at the Clerk's Office, or available on-line, printed and downloaded for free at the Supreme Court’s website.
-They include forms for persons DEFENDING a family law case as well as forms for persons starting such a case.

-Case managers work directly with the judges.
+Family case managers work directly with the judges.
 They will inform litigants when a hearing or trial has been scheduled.
 However, the litigants are responsible for presenting their own case in court, making sure essential witnesses attend, and organizing the case so that it can be finished by both sides within the allotted time.

-Case managers can coordinate the referral of cases to mediation, an informal, inexpensive process of dispute resolution that can lead to agreements without trial.
+Family case managers can coordinate the referral of cases to mediation, an informal, inexpensive process of dispute resolution that can lead to agreements without trial.

-Case managers can refer litigants to other community services and programs that may provide support or assistance to parties involved in family law cases.
+Family case managers can refer litigants to other community services and programs that may provide support or assistance to parties involved in family law cases.

 File All Original Court Papers and Forms A & C with the Clerk of Court